With-Fam/fam-frontend/instructions.md

 2. Add any ENV required.
 3. add a trackNewProposal function in the src/lib/stack/ directory.
 4. Add the trackNewProposal function to the create activity page.
+5. get proposalId from the transaction receipt and pass the correct value to the trackNewProposal function.